chuyd/pmem-CSI/README.md

 ### Starting and stopping a test cluster

 `make start` will bring up a Kubernetes test cluster inside four QEMU virtual machines.
-It can be called multiple times in a row and will attempt to bring up missing pieces each time it is invoked.
-The first node `host-0` is the Kubernetes master without persistent memory.
+The first node `k8s-test-pmem-master` is the Kubernetes master without persistent memory.
 The other three nodes are worker nodes with one emulated 32GB NVDIMM each.
 After the cluster has been formed, `make start` adds `storage=pmem` label to the worker nodes and deploys the PMEM-CSI driver.